Continuing Education Unit Workshops

 Having always had a great interest in the philosophies and practice of natural healing including mind body integration and the innate intelligence of the body, Margaret brings her own personal and over 25 years clinical practice experience to the fore to encourage others to explore Bowenwork in-depth.

-Margaret has also been instrumental in co-developing the Mind Body Bowen workshop with fellow Instructor, Anne Schubert.
+Margaret was instrumental in co-creating Mind Body Bowen with fellow Instructor, Anne Schubert and co-developing the Mind Body Bowen ‘foundation’ workshop.
 This continually evolving workshop, which explores Bowen links with mind body healing and holistic health has been taken by practitioners for continuing education around Australasia since 2002 and to Europe and North America since 2004.

 With a background originally as a pharmacist, then a naturopath with over 25 years involvement in Natural Therapies and a successful clinical practice in Sydney, she brings an in-depth knowledge and a wealth of experience to each class.